-This section describes some internal implementation details about compression in InnoDB.
+This section describes some internal implementation details about compression for InnoDB tables.
 The information presented here may be helpful in tuning for performance, but is not necessary to know for basic use of compression.

 Some operating systems implement compression at the file system level.
 Files are typically divided into fixed-size blocks that are compressed into variable-size blocks, which easily leads into fragmentation.
 Every time something inside a block is modified, the whole block is recompressed before it is written to disk.
 These properties make this compression technique unsuitable for use in an update-intensive database system.